AUTHENTIC ‘MAH JONG’ SOFA AND PILLOWS BY HANS HOPFER FOR ROCHE BOBOIS (13 PIECES)

 His career began in 1964 with the development of a series of concepts that were both modern and efficient.
 First and foremost, the functionality of furniture must be useful; secondly, its form must be comfortable; and lastly, lines must be designed for longevity.

 The Bausystem and the Mobiliante were stepping stones for Hopfer.
-In 1970 he met Phillippe Roche and began collaboration with the ROCHE BOBOISE company.
-When the popularity of cable television took hold in America’s major cities during the 1970s, sofas and other seating became integral to contemporary living-room décor, and ROCHE BOBOISE’s newly launched Les Contemporains series positioned its own sofas front and center.
+In 1970, he met Philippe Roche and began a collaboration with the ROCHE BOBOIS company.
+As the popularity of cable television surged in America’s major cities, sofas and other seating became integral to contemporary living-room décor, and ROCHE BOBOIS’s newly launched Les Contemporains series positioned its own sofas front and center.
 It was during this time that Hopfer decided to pivot.
 He wanted to adjust his product line to focus on a family-friendly product that would still be considered a work of art.
-In 1971 he created just that, and the Mah Jong sectional was born.
+He created just that in 1971: the Mah Jong sectional.
 An award-winning design, it remained highly sought after for decades.
-Its impact on the furniture industry was profound, reshaping in-home relaxation in a significant and lasting way.
+Its impact on the furniture industry was profound, and it reshaped in-home relaxation in significant and lasting ways.

 In addition to the work he did for ROCHE BOBOIS—which included his Informel armchairs and sofas—Hopfer created modular furniture for the Wiener Werkstätte, a collective of artists and designers born from the Vienna Secession art movement in Austria during the early 20th century.
 His work received numerous international awards throughout his lifetime.

-ROCHE BOBOISE was founded in 1960 after brothers Philippe and François Roche met brothers Patrick and Jean-Claude Chouchan at the Copenhagen Furniture Fair and decided to collaborate.
-Their partnership initially focused on importing and distributing Scandinavian furniture; soon it led to the creation of a unique French luxury brand with a strong international presence.
-In 1961 ROCHE BOBOIS launched its first catalog and a national advertising campaign in Elle magazine, significantly boosting brand recognition and sales.
+ROCHE BOBOIS was founded in 1960 after brothers Philippe and François Roche met brothers Patrick and Jean-Claude Chouchan at the Copenhagen Furniture Fair and decided to collaborate.
+Their partnership initially focused on importing and distributing Scandinavian furniture and soon led to the creation of a unique French luxury brand with a strong international presence.
+In 1961, ROCHE BOBOIS launched its first catalog and a national advertising campaign in Elle magazine, significantly boosting sales and brand recognition.

 Known for high-end, contemporary designs, ROCHE BOBOIS developed a revolutionary retail model that eschewed the ownership of manufacturing resources and focused on distribution.
 They forged strong relationships with renowned designers and architects that led to unique, high-quality pieces.
 The company has collaborated with the likes of Pierre Paulin (1927–2009), Kenzo Takada (1939–2020), and Jean Paul Gaultier (b.
 1952).
 Today, ROCHE BOBOIS has over 270 stores worldwide.